michaelcheny/Sinatra-Project/NOTES.md

 - How to use a .gitignore correctly?
     `touch .gitignore` then write the name of the files you want git to ignore when you add/push

-- What methods does ActiveRecord give you?
+- What methods do ActiveRecord give you?
 How do we access associations?
 Show in rake console.
     It gives us a bunch of methods like .create, .find, .new, .save, .update, .destroy_all, etc.
     ```
     u = User.find_by_id(1)